lanl/spiner/paper.md

 convergence test is available in the test suite and shows excellent second-order convergence as expected.
 Performance on both CPUs and GPUs is also excellent.
-For example, the figure below benchmarks trilinear interpolation from a $64^3$ grid on to a cubic grid of varying sizes.
+For example, the figure below benchmarks trilinear interpolation at double precision from a $64^3$ grid on to a cubic grid of varying sizes.
 We test on a single Intel Xeon (Haswell) core, twenty cores accross two sockets (with a Kokkos OpenMP backend), and one Nvidia V100 GPU (with the Kokkos Cuda backend).
-We find an 8x speedup going from 1 core to two full sockets.
-This number can be likely improved with tuning of the Kokkos OpenMP backend.
-We also find that after the V100 GPU saturates, it offers an approximately 300x speedup over the serial calculation.
+On the V100, profiling tools report we achieve 15% of peak performance in terms of flops and 46% of peak in terms of memory bandwidth.

 ![Performance of trilinear interpolation on one Haswell core, twenty Haswell cores, and a V100 GPU.
 Smaller is better.
 The rightmost point is over 68 billion interpolation operations.](spiner_interpolation_benchmark.png)